 Everything else will be taken away from you, including: hygiene gear like razor blades and soap, cell phones, tablets, your wallet, books, pens, paper, even your socks and underwear.
 All your civilian gear will be documented and you’ll be given a storage receipt to claim it when you are done with recruit training.

 Remember, you’re here to become a United States Marine and that means giving up everything from your civilian life until you earn the title.
+What can you bring to Marine Boot Camp that will help you succeed?
+A base level of fitness and a positive mental attitude, for starters.
+If you’re willing to do whatever it takes to earn the title, that’s a great start.

 Here are some other questions we’ve received over the years: